ziritrion/ml-zoomcamp/07_project/README.md

 Please follow these steps to run the code.

 1. Instal Conda on your platform.
-Follow [these steps](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#) if you haven't installed it before.
+Follow [these steps](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#) if you have not installed it before.
+1. Create a new Conda virtual environment.
+2 methods are provided for 2 different environments:
+    1. Method 1: using YML files.
+The virtual environment names are defined by these files (make sure they don't conflict with existing virtual environment names).
+        * Create a new `match` virtual environment with all the necessary dependencies to run all the code contained here.
+            * `conda env create -f environment-all.yml`
+        * Create a new `matchdeploy` virtual environment with only the necessary dependencies for `predict.py`.
+            * `conda env create -f environment.yml`
+        * Activate your environment before going to the next step (choose one of the following two).
+            * `conda actiave match`
+            * `conda activate matchdeploy`
+    1. Method 2: using the requirement TXT files.
+This method allows for custom environment names.
-2. Create a new virtual environment with Python 3.8.
-The example code will use the name `match` for the virtual environment.
+        1. Create a new virtual environment with Python 3.8.
+The example code will use the name `match` for the virtual environment; feel free to replace it with any other name.
             * `conda create --name match python=3.8`
-3. Activate the environment.
+        1. Activate the environment.
             * `conda activate match`
-4. Install the dependencies.
+        1. Install the dependencies.
 2 dependency files are provided: `requirements-all.txt` contains all the needed requirements to run all of the code locally, and `requirement.txt` contains only the dependencies needed to run and deploy `predict.py` on Docker or any virtual environment.
             * Install all the requirements.
                 * `conda install --file requirements-all.txt -c conda-forge`
             * Install only the necessary requirements for deployment.
                 * `conda install --file requirements.txt -c conda-forge`
-5. Run `predict.py` either by itself (for testing) or with a WSGI server for deployment.
+1. Run `predict.py` either by itself (for testing) or with a WSGI server for deployment.
 The code and these instructions asume that Gunicorn will be used for deployment.
     * Run the code for quick testing:
         * `python predict.py`
     * Run the code on a WSGI server (Gunicorn):
         * `gunicorn --bind 0.0.0.0:9696 predict:app`
     * Stop running either of these by typing `CTRL + C` on your keyboard.
-6. Use `scratch.ipynb` for testing `predict.py`.
+1. Use `scratch.ipynb` for testing `predict.py`.
 You may need to change the `url` variable to make it work locally; check the output of `python predict.py` to know your local IP address.
-7. After you're done, you may deactivate your virtual environment with:
+1. After you're done, you may deactivate your virtual environment with:
     * `conda deactivate`.